aleetamai/aleetamai.github.io/README.md

 <figure style="text-align: center;">
   <img src="assets/Sfondo.jpg" width="440" />
     <img src="assets/sissa-building10.jpg" width="440" />
-<figcaption> The beautiful view from one of SISSA’s terraces.</figcaption>
+<figcaption> The beautiful view from one of SISSA’s terraces on the left.
+SISSa building on the right. </figcaption>
 </figure>